Ankrishh/SREngineer/content/dynatrace/docguide/problem-alerting.md

 ## Thresholds

-Out of the box static & dynamic thresholds defined for every metric coming into Dynatrace.
-No manual threshold definition overhead or concern about not setting threshold for a metric.
+Thresholds are defined out of the box for metrics coming into Dynatrace.
+No more overhead of manual threshold definition or concern about not setting threshold for a metric.

 [Static Thresholds](https://www.dynatrace.com/support/help/shortlink/problem-evaluation) for infrastructure monitoring.